wp-plugins/theme-independent-stylesheets/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.0.2 =
+* Updated settings-page headings to match WordPress 4.4's new heading structure on admin pages

 = 1.0.1 =
 * Small change to make `require_once` for plugin definitions more specific to avoid possible `require_once` conflicts